DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

     select bag_id, data_supplier from transfer_item;

-To examine the local database run `start-hsqldb-client.sh` and connect with the `database.url` specified in `dd-vault-catalog/etc/config.yml`
+To examine the local database run `start-hsqldb-client.sh` and connect with the `database.url` specified in `dd-vault-catalog/etc/config.yml`, the zip files can be found in `dd-vault-ingest-flow/data/rda-bags`.